Former NFL player Tunch Ilkin dies at 63

 "His passion for the game of football was evident in his everyday life," Rooney said.
 "As a player, he fought his way through tough times of being cut and injured but continued to make an impact as a leader of our offensive line and made two Pro Bowls."

+Ilkin was for decades involved with charitable work, was a devout Christian and served as a pastor in a non-denominational church since 2005, the team's statement said.

+He went on to become a sports reporter on Pittsburgh broadacasts and in 1998 was added to the Steelers radio team.

-Ilkin was diagnosed with Lou Gehrig's disease in 2020.
+Ilkin was diagnosed with Lou Gehrig's disease in September 2020.
+In June 2021, he announced his retirement from broadcasting to focus on treatment, the team said.

+"I have had 37 years in the NFL, with 14 as a player and the last 23 in broadcasting as the color analyst on the Pittsburgh Steelers Football Network, and I've decided to retire," he had said back then, according to the team's statement.
+"I want to spend this time focusing on my treatment and fighting this disease."

 The disease, also known as amyotrophic lateral sclerosis -- or more commonly ALS -- is a progressive, neurodegenerative disease that affects the nerve cells in the brain and spinal cord that make the muscles of both the upper and lower body work.
 Those nerve cells lose their ability to initiate and control muscle movement, which leads to paralysis and death.